 Like much of what is considered homestyle American food, chicken noodle soup has its roots in many cuisines, melded in this country’s soup pot; but perhaps made fundamentally most American through Campbell’s iconic canned soup that first appeared in the 1930s.
 The food of childhood memories, snow days, and easy lunches, and even better made from scratch.
 Here is our own version, from one of our original food editors, Emma.

-You've got the sniffles.
-It's chilly outside.
-You want nothing more than to wrap yourself in a big ol' blanket and settle down with a mug of chicken noodle soup.
+Chicken soup — an undisputed classic — can’t solve all of our problems, but it can come pretty close.
+You know the feeling that hits when the craving strikes: You want nothing more than to wrap yourself in a big ol’ blanket and settle down with a mug of chicken noodle soup.
 Am I right?
 Then this is the recipe for you.
-It's miles better than anything from a box or a can, but isn't quite so laborious as starting with a whole chicken and making stock from scratch.
-It's the Goldilocks of chicken soups, and it's just right.
+It’s miles better than anything from a box or a can, but isn’t quite so laborious as starting with a whole chicken and making stock from scratch.
+It’s the Goldilocks of chicken soups, and it’s just right.

 The Best Chicken Noodle Soup

 This shortcut chicken soup gives you real shreds of meaty chicken, and a broth with delicious extra richness.
 But it doesn’t take the hours of a full old-fashioned chicken soup, where you use a whole chicken to make stock, then take the chicken apart piece by piece for the soup.
 It’s a quicker version, yes, but one that stays true in spirit and taste to the most old-fashioned sort of homemade chicken soup.
 Brothy, golden, nourishing — this is real chicken soup — just a little bit faster.